masrobe23/IT1025/Lab 4/readme.md

 ##### File Properties
 To make my logo it took 11 layers to complete it, and at only 60.4KB it's pretty small as well.
 I have chosen to open it with Chrome because thats what it supports as well as any other browser I have (Edge, Firefox, etc).
 ## Conclusion
+This lab was fairly basic but learning about how images are catagorized was interesting and shows just how deep this stuff goes.